BlackDeath1107/SorteriaDiversion2k22/README.md

 This a the first website that our team has made.We are from first year and in future we shall be making some more changes as well as adding the backend part of it.

 ### Some screenshots
+N.B.:These images are just the primary prototypes.It will be changed and updated soon

 ## Screenshots 📷